yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 To avoid cross-region data transfer costs, deploy your VPC in the same region as the application VPC you are peering with.

-If you intend to deploy a multi-region cluster, you need to create a VPC for each region.
+If you intend to deploy a multi-region cluster, you need to create a separate VPC for each region.

 > **What you need**<br>The CIDR range for the application VPC with which you want to peer, as _the addresses can't overlap_.
 >